-Rating of Site under Traffic Light Model: Red Amber Green --- ----- ------- -------

-Outline of consultation carried out:

-Pre-application consultation was carried out with the local ward councillors for the Yearsley Ward councillors.
-Pre-application consultation letters and drawings of the proposals were sent to these parties on 05 January 2023.

-Summary of outcome/main issues raised (include copies of relevant correspondence):

-No specific comments received to date.
+Rating of Site under Traffic Light Model: Red Amber Green Outline of consultation carried out: Consultation letters and a copy of the proposal drawings were sent to the Yearsley Ward Councillors, by email, on 05/01/2023.
+Summary of outcome/main issues raised (include copies of relevant correspondence): No response to pre-application consultation at the time of making the application.